matudeveloper/Song_system_Library2/README.md

 ## Newspaper

-Song Library is simple libary what helps you to manage songs
+Newspaper is a simple express app that allows you to create a simple blog.

-### Installations
+### Installation

 1. Clone the repo
 2. Run `npm install` to install the dependencies of the main project